-• Where a child displays inappropriate behaviour, they will receive a warning.
+- Where a child displays inappropriate behaviour, they will receive a warning.
 A further example of misbehaviour means they will be moved to the Amber zone.
-Once a child has moved into this zone they can move out, and back to green, if their behaviour improves.

-• A further warning can be given, but where behaviour doesn't improve, or for more serious inappropriate behaviour, a child will be moved into the Red zone where immediate sanctions will be put in place.
+Once a child has moved into this zone they can move out, and back to green, if their behaviour improves. - A further warning can be given, but where behaviour doesn't improve, or for more serious inappropriate behaviour, a child will be moved into the Red zone where immediate sanctions will be put in place.

-• They will miss their next breaktime (KS1) or lunchtime (KS1 & KS2) and be sent to detention with a detention note completed by the class teacher/ member of staff who distributes the sanction.
+detention with a detention note completed by the class teacher/ member of staff who distributes the sanction.
 The note will indicate details of the unwanted behaviours and be recorded on CPOMS by the detention supervisor.